IanKingr/FieldGuideToFantasticBeasts/README.md

 ### Phase 7: Affinity NavBar (1.5 day)

-**objective:** Implement Affinity NavBar and associated components on FieldGuideIndex.
+**objective:** Implement AffinityFilterBar and associated components on FieldGuideIndex.

-- [ ] build out AffinityNavBar Flux loop and components for:
+- [ ] build out AffinityFilterBar Flux loop and components for:
   - [ ] displaying AffinityDetails.
   - [ ] displaying AffinityBeastList and BeastListItems.
 - [ ] Style new elements